vasilemidrigan/vasilemidrigan/README.md

 - 👋 Hi, I’m @vasilemidrigan
-- 👀 I’m interested in Front-End Engineering
+- 👀 I’m interested in Front-End Development
-- 🌱 Currently learning the course Front-End Engineer from Codecademy
+- 🌱 Currently learning the course Front-End Engineer from Codecademy and JavaScript from Jonas Schmedtmann
-- 💞️ I’m looking to collaborate on code reviews with html, css and js, with someone who's interested too.
+- 💞️ I’m looking for a junior Front-End Developer position
 - 📫 How to reach me: 111rigan111@gmail.com

 <!---